-When discussing PPC with prospective client, I often get the question of can I just "set it and forget it" are gone.
+When discussing PPC with prospective client, I often get the question of can I just "set it and forget it"?
 The "set it and forget it" method of pay per click management is when you would set up a campaign, monitor it for a few weeks, then let the campaign run itself.
 Those days of setting up your Google Ads and letting them run without close monitoring are gone.

 The search landscape is always changing, and there are a number of reasons that companies should have a partner that is actively monitoring your paid search campaigns daily.
 Here's why companies should manage their PPC campaigns on a continual basis.

 For my money -- and my clients' -- continual PPC management is the way to go.
 Continual monitoring and improvement of campaigns will keep your company ahead of your competition while generating the most traffic possible to your company's web site.